 Sniff and Seek, sneaky version.
 This game involves really trying to hide the treat bags, rather than dotting them about the house more or less in the open.
 The emphasis is more on seeking-out and detective work on your dog's part.
 Great way to beat the boredom blues.

-Pantyhose swing: Take a commercial toy that you're both totally bored by, and shove it down one leg of a pair of tights or pantyhose (assuming that your individual stockings are too good for this game!).
-Push it down to the toe area, swing around the room and let the puppy try to grab it.
+Pantyhose Swing.
+Take a ball or commercial toy that you're both totally bored by, and shove it down one leg of a pair of tights or pantyhose (cut through the gusset to create two halves).
+Push the toy down to the toe area, swing around the room and let the puppy try to grab it.
 When the toe area gets slobbery or torn, cut off that part of the hose, tie a knot to close the bottom, and start again.
 Fantastic fun.
 Always supervise closely.